dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 #### 4.1 Linear Regresssion (baseline)

-I always want to have a simple base estimator to use for comparing performance
+I will first fit a simple estimator, which will be used as baseline.

 ```python